Puerto-Princesa Subterranean River National Park

 Some Concern

-The protection and effective management of the site is hampered by a complex legal framework and management arrangement, alongside confusion as to what is actually the World Heritage site and what the component zones within its boundaries are.
+The protection and effective management of the site is hampered by the continuous absence of a management plan, zonation plan and tourism plan since 1999.
+This is particularly concerning since World Heritage sites are required to have a management system in place.
 This leads to a lack of clarity regarding which activities are permitted inside the site and where they are permitted in regards to core habitat for biodiversity and subsequently hampers management efforts.
-In light of the fact that the majority of pressures on the site originate from tourism activities in key areas and from developed areas within and adjacent to its current boundaries, and considering the unfavourable socio-economic status of many communities both occupying and surrounding the site, the development of a management zoning plan is essential to effective protection and management of the site.
+As the majority of pressures on the site originate from tourism activities in key areas and from developed areas within and adjacent to its current boundaries, and considering the unfavourable socio-economic status of many communities both occupying and surrounding the site, the development of a management zoning plan is essential to effective protection and management of the site.
 Core areas of habitat to maintain the biodiversity within the site need to be identified and provided with increased levels of protection, while ensuring that the entire site is protected against undue developments within and adjacent to its boundaries.
 In the absence of such information and plans, effective protection and management will remain challenging.
-This is also important in light of the ongoing ancestral domain land claims, which overlap with the boundaries of the site.
-Although much delayed, a new draft management plan for 2020-2030 is expected to be ready in December 2020.
+In light of the substantial impacts of Covid-19 and the considerable damage from Typhoon Odette in 2021 (destroying many trees, houses and park/tourism facilities), the park management, PAMB and local communities have taken laudable efforts to balance biodiversity conservation and tourism inside the site, yet much work remains to be done.

 Full assessment